berbiche/emacs-pgtk-nativecomp-overlay/README.md

 Follow the instructions [here](https://app.cachix.org/cache/mjlbach) to setup and add my cachix cache which provides precompiled binaries, built against nixos-unstable each night.

-# To use the overlay
+# To use the overlay (if you're managing/compiling your emacs packages via nix)

 Add the following to your $HOME/.config/nixpkgs/overlays directory: